baaivision/EVA/EVA-CLIP/README.md

 ### Pre-train EVA-CLIP on LAION-2B dataset

-We provide instruction of pre-training EVA-CLIP on LAION-2B dataset and Merged-2B dataset.
+We provide instruction of pre-training EVA-CLIP on LAION-2B dataset and Merged-2B dataset (coming very soon).